Meaning Of Dual Diagnosis

 KEY TAKEAWAYS

-Dual diagnosis means suffering from a substance/alcohol use disorder and a psychiatric disorder simultaneously [1].
+Dual diagnosis means suffering from a substance/alcohol use condition and a psychiatric condition simultaneously [1].

 meaningofdualdiagnosis abbeycare